apiqcms/kms_docs/creation.md

 ## Using Liquor

-To make something dynamic in KMS, you need to use Liquor language and variables giving access to some parts of KMS.
+To make something dynamic in APIQ, you need to use Liquor language and variables giving access to some parts of APIQ.
 For example, there's `index` object that gives you access to root page (that we've created as our first page).
 This object has properties and one that we need is `index.children`.
 It allows us to iterate over pages.

   ```handlebars
   <nav role="navigation">